 Application Process

-We invite you to submit an abstract of no more than 350-500 words at the link below by April 2nd, and notification of acceptances will be sent by the end of April.
+We invite you to submit an abstract of no more than 350-500 words at the link below by April 7th.
+Notifications of acceptance will be sent by the middle of April.

 Format of the Meeting

-Beyond the meeting presentations, we will organize a social picnic by the lake and a day trip for a nearby hike on July 23rd.
+Beyond the meeting presentations, we will organize a social picnic by the forest near the campus on the 2nd of July.

 Participation fee